simonwmatthews/pyMelt/README.md

 inv.run_multinest()
 ```

-A commented example pyMelt_MultiNest code snippet is provided below for the new Hawaii data published in Matthews et al. (2020), which utilises
+A commented example pyMelt_MultiNest code snippet is provided below for the new Hawaii data published in Matthews et al. (in review), which utilises

 ```python